Bryan Wood

 https://hover.to

-The system we've built at HOVER turns 2D images into photo-realistic, size- and location-accurate 3D models.
+The system we built at HOVER turns 2D images into photo-realistic, size and location accurate 3D models.
 With just a few images we can extract enough information to know the size, type and location of every surface on the building.

 A few use cases